Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/81-multi-snapshot-technologie/guide.en-gb.md

 >
 > Once you have created the container and the user, you will need to have several pieces of information that are important for continuation:
 >
-> - The name of your container: mst-dr-gra
+> - The name of your container: in our example, *mst-dr-gra*
 > - The URL of the container endpoint: [https://s3.gra.io.cloud.ovh.net/](https://s3.gra.io.cloud.ovh.net/)
 > - The **access key**
 > - The **secret key**